1931–32 FA Cup: Second round proper

 The matches were played on Saturday, 12 December 1931.
 Three matches were drawn, with replays taking place in the following midweek fixture.

 Third round proper

-The 44 First and Second Division clubs entered the competition at this stage, along with Third Division Southport and Exeter City.
-Also entered at this stage, to make up the numbers, were Corinthian, who were a famous amateur side.
+The 44 First and Second Division clubs entered the competition at this stage, along with Southport, Exeter City and amateur side Corinthian.
 The matches were scheduled for Saturday, 9 January 1932.
 Twelve matches were drawn and went to replays in the following midweek fixture.

+Darwen, Bath City, Burton Town and Crook Town were the last clubs from the qualifying rounds left in the competition, but all remaining non-league sides (including Corinthian) went out in this round.

 Fourth round proper

 The matches were scheduled for Saturday, 23 January 1932.
 Three games were drawn and went to replays in the following midweek fixture, of which two went to second replays.

 Fifth round proper

 The matches were scheduled for Saturday, 13 February 1932.
 There was one replay, between Chelsea and Sheffield Wednesday, played in the next midweek fixture.

 Sixth round proper

 The four Sixth Round ties were scheduled to be played on Saturday, 27 February 1932.
 There were no replays.